Attumm/code_review/README.md

 ### Technical
 ##### Read the code like a compiler
-Read each line of code line by line.
+* Read each line of code line by line.
 Never assume, always check.
+* Learn the [laws](https://github.com/dwmkerr/hacker-laws#kernighans-law) from grey beards.
+They have made all the mistakes before.

 ##### Trust but verify.
 * When in doubt create comment to verify.